pjha1994/OnlineU/README.md

 ## Todo:
 * Majors
-  * Allow courses to be added to the major via admin page
   * Automatically enroll user in all courses for a major when the user enrolls in that major
   * Add support for optional and required minors
 * Courses